Street Show – Live Performances

 Bringing lunchtime concerts to you

 May 5 - August 27, 2020 at 12:00 pm

 Since 2017, Street Show has brought hundreds of hours of paid street performance to Nicollet and Hennepin avenues each year.
 Normally, this time of year we’d be gearing up, prepping the little red wagons, booking musicians and other performers and getting ready to launch the Street Show season downtown.

 But this year is different in so many ways with COVID-19.
-Since we can’t be out on the street for you, we want to bring you a bit of joy over lunchtimes in May and June with a live streaming version of Street Show featuring some of our regular performers from their home studios, backyards or front porches.
+Since we can’t be out on the street for you, we want to bring you a bit of joy over lunchtimes in July with a live streaming version of Street Show featuring some of our regular performers from their home studios, backyards or front porches.